 You can’t control when credit card companies shut down their own cards, but you may get switched over to a new card automatically or your issuer may suggest another, comparable credit card.

 How to keep your account open

-The best way to avoid having your credit cards canceled?
-Keep your accounts in good standing.
-Always make on-time payments and steer clear of your credit line.
+The best way to avoid having your credit cards canceled is by keeping your accounts in good standing.
+Always make on-time payments and avoid maxing out your cards.

 Using credit responsibly is usually all it takes to keep an account open.
-If you’ve done that and your bank cancels your card, a mistake may have been made.
+If you’ve done that and your credit card gets canceled anyway, there may have been a mistake somewhere.

-If your account was closed by accident, call until the problem is resolved.
-Complain to the Consumer Financial Protection Bureau (CFPB) if necessary.
+Call your bank or credit card issuer immediately.
+Find out why your card was canceled and ask if it can be re-opened.
+If your credit card account was closed by accident, continue calling until the problem is resolved—and be ready to complain to the Consumer Financial Protection Bureau (CFPB) if necessary.